MS-RNN: A Flexible Multi-Scale Framework for Spatiotemporal Predictive Learning: Experiments

 \subsubsection{Comparison of Performance}

-The quantitative results are displayed in Table~\ref{table:mnist-dingliang}.
+The quantitative results are displayed in Table~\ref{table:ms-rnn:mnist-dingliang}.
 Comparative experiments on many basic RNN models have confirmed one point: our multi-scale structure can greatly improve the predictive ability of the basic RNN models.
 For example, compared to ConvLSTM, the MSE of MS-ConvLSTM is reduced by $28.9\%$ from 82.014 to 58.309.
 What's more surprising is that the mean performance of MS-ConvLSTM is even very close to that of the advanced model MotionRNN.
-In addition, among many multi-scale RNN models, MS-PredRNN++ has achieved the best results, and MS-PredRNN, MS-MIM, MS-PredRNN-V2 compete with MS-PrecipLSTM for the second place.
+In addition, among many multi-scale RNN models, MS-PredRNN++ has achieved the best results, and MS-PredRNN, MS-MIM, and MS-PredRNN-V2 compete with MS-PrecipLSTM for the second place.
 The models in the table are sorted by the year of publication, and we can find that the performance of the basic RNN model increases year by year, while the performance gap between the multi-scale RNN models is small.
 This indirectly shows that multi-scale skill is far more effective than deepening or widening the model and using complex structures or training strategies when applied to relatively simple tasks.
 It can make their performance quickly approach saturation.

-The example in Fig.~\ref{fig:mnist_demo} is challenging because there is a severe occlusion in the output sequence.
-Occlusion can be regarded as an information bottleneck, in which the mean and variance of the spatiotemporal process change drastically, indicating the existence of high-order non-stationarity~\cite{wang2019memory}.
-Still, MS-RNN produces clearer predictions, so we can conclude that multi-scale structure shows a strong ability in capturing non-stationary changes.
+The sample illustrated in Fig.~\ref{fig:ms-rnn:mnist_demo} presents a significant challenge due to the severe occlusion inside of the future sequence.
+The mean and variance of occlusion change rapidly, representing high-order non-stationarity~\cite{wang2019memory}.
+Still, MS-RNN produces clearer predictions, so we can conclude that multi-scale structure shows a strong ability in modeling non-stationary motion.